midhunkalarikkal/FullDomain/Notes/js.md

 console.log(bindResult());
 ```

-- if the function is an arrow function the `this` will be undefined because ther is not this for the arrow function
+- if the function is an arrow function the `this` will be undefined because there is no `this` for the arrow function
 - they inherit this from the parent scope where they are defined (i.e., outside object1).
 - So this.name and this.question refer to the global scope (or undefined in strict mode), not object1.